 The Downsides of Ammonia

 However, this powerful cleaning ability comes with caution.
 Ammonia can emit a strong and unpleasant odor and can produce harmful or even toxic fumes if improperly mixed with other chemicals like bleach (sodium hypochlorite).
-When using an ammonia solution, it is important to ensure good ventilation and limit direct contact as it can irritate skin and eyes.
+When using an ammonia solution, it is important to ensure good ventilation and limit direct contact, as it can irritate skin and eyes.

 The Role of Ammonia in Mold Removal

 After peeling back the layers of what makes ammonia a strong cleaning agent, we reach our cardinal question: Does ammonia truly kill mold?
 To cut to the chase, the answer is yes, to an extent.
-However, its success is confined to specific circumstances which involve non-porous surfaces.

 Porous vs Non-Porous Surfaces

 What does this mean?
 Well, a surface is termed non-porous if it doesn’t allow air or liquid to pass through it.
 This includes hard surfaces like glass, metal, countertops, sinks, bathtubs, and even some types of tile.
-The mold that is growing on these non-porous surfaces can interact directly with the ammonia solution, and through this direct contact, the ammonia can effectively kill the surface mold.
+Using clear ammonia on a moldy surface can kill all the mold present, but the surface must be completely non-porous for full effectiveness.

 It’s not so effective, though, when it comes to porous surfaces.
 Items like ceiling tiles, carpets, insulation, and wood are considered porous.
-These materials can absorb and trap the mold spores deep within, and ammonia may not be capable of penetrating these materials to eliminate the mold.

 In terms of application, ammonia can be used to clean mold by adding it to warm water in a spray bottle.
 However, due to its potent and strong nature, it should be adequately diluted before applying it to the affected area.
-It’s also recommended to wear gloves and ensure the area is well-ventilated.

 Ammonia: A Short-Term Solution